Home

 Depression

-Weight Changes (Sudden gain or loss of weight)
+Sudden weight changes, gain or loss of weight

 Many people have these symptoms, or at least enough of them to question whether they have a reaction to gluten.
 If you suspect you might have celiac disease, it is important to be tested by your doctor.
 The blood test and intestinal biopsy will only show positive as long as you are still consuming gluten.
 So it is important to be diagnosed before going on a gluten free diet.